Discrete linear Algebraic Dynamical Systems: Shift operator, polynomial operator in the shift and polynomial-power series multiplication

 where

-\end{defi} Using the fundamental property \eqref{shift-prop}, $\circ$ indeed an external operation of $\ddd$ on $\aaa$.
-Moreover, its has a more interesting properties, whose proofs are left to the reader : \begin{prop}The multiplication $\circ$ provides $\aaa$ with a $\ddd$-module structure. \end{prop}
+\end{defi} Using the fundamental property \eqref{shift-prop}, $\circ$ is indeed an external operation of $\df$ on $\af$.
+Moreover, its has a more interesting properties, whose proofs are left to the reader : \begin{prop}The multiplication $\circ$ provides $\af$ and $\af^l$, for all integer $l\geqslant 1$, with a $\df$-module structure. \end{prop}

-Now, we are about to make a generalization of \ref{D-A-op} by taking matrices of polynomials and powers series instead of a single polynomial and a single powers series.
-For this, we introduce the following notations : $\ddd^{k,l}$ is the set of polynomial matrices with $k$ lines and $l$ columns, with coefficient in $\ddd$ and $\aaa^{k,l}$ is the set of matrices of formal powers series with $k$ lines and $l$ columns, with coefficient in $\aaa$.
-For simplicity, the set of line vectors $\ddd^{1,k}$ and $\ddd^{1,l}$ (resp. column vectors $\aaa^{l,1}$ and $\aaa^{k,1}$ ) are denoted by $\ddd^k$ and $\ddd^l$ (resp. $\aaa^k$ and $\aaa^l$). \begin{cor}Let $R(X)=(R_{\kappa\lambda}(X))\in\ddd^{k,l}$ where $R_{ij}(W)\in\ddd$.
-The adjoint of the polynomial matrices multiplication
+In \cite{b13,b1}, a generalization of the definition \ref{D-A-op} by taking matrices of polynomials and powers series is given.
+For this, we introduce the following notations: for integers $k,l\geqslant 1$, the $\df^{k,l}$ is those of the polynomial matrices with $k$ rows and $l$ columns, with coefficient in $\df$.
+An element of $\df^{k,l}$ is of the form